-If you have a problem with the recoil starter, pulling the starter cord will not turn the engine and therefore it will not start.
-If for any of the above reasons the problem does not appear, it should be verified next.
+If you have a problem with the recoil starter, pulling the starter cord will not turn the engine and therefore, it will not start.
+If the problem does not appear for any of the above reasons, it should be verified next.

 To check, you need to remove the entire transfer starter assembly.
 The Recoil Starter Assembly employs a crankshaft to rotate the engine.
 If the recoil starter assembly is defective, the engine will not start and the chainsaw will not start.